metapolator/metapolator/elements-of-design.md

 * **masters and adjustment masters** are managed here and drive either the character range or specimens section or are input to the next two sections.
 * **(adjustment) master sequences**, are managed here.
 * **design spaces** set up here from the master side; worked in from the instance side; in the lower half **character range or specimens** can be evaluated, deeding on the master(s) or instance(s) highlighted.
-* **metapolation sliders** supplement the more visual and explorative design spaces with precise input (see [minimum ratio](https://github.com/metapolator/metapolator/wiki/metapolation#minimum-ratio)).
+* **metapolation sliders** supplement the more visual and explorative design spaces with precise input.
 * **(strings of) instances** are managed here.
 * **font (family) mapping** is managed here, large-scale font export takes place from here.
 * **metadata** is maintained and assigned here to the font (families).